match-stick-model/actions-citizens-take/README.md

 ## How to submit your first idea

 We'll explain how to submit a suggestion through the 'issues' tab, how to keep track of where funding is being awarded and the milestones that projects have met.

-This is a page we'll need to write copy for.
-It's the landing page for funding.

-- requests for proposals RFPS
-- open problem statements
-- projects that have had fundings awarded and milestones they've completed
-- success

 A document we want to create is a ISO Procurement Policy and Procedures like this (but simpler)  https://www.iso.org/files/live/sites/isoorg/files/about%20ISO/working_with_iso/docs/Procurement_Procedures.pdf